DrGFreeman/rps-cv-data-science/README.md

 This notebook presents a visualisation of the Principal Component Analysis (PCA) method used as dimensionality reduction in my **Rock-Paper-Scissors game** project.
 The objective of the notebook is mainly  to develop an intuition of the meaning of PCA applied to images rather than to present a mathematically rigorous definition of PCA.

 * [*pca_viz-interactive.ipynb*](pca_viz-interactive.ipynb)
 This notebook is similar to the *pca_visualization* notebook except it uses interactive sliders to display the image reconstruction using principal components.
+Note that GitHub does not render the interactive widgets.

 ## Getting started
 To get started, download or clone this repository: